PHUKET: Continuing my series of articles answering questions that I hear most often… it seems like half the people I know have got an iPad recently.

 While nobody’s saying the PC is going away anytime soon, it’s clear that the iPad has started to grunt like an emerging 800 lb gorilla.

 If you have a new iPad, there’s a handful of apps you should have downloaded by now.
 To get any of these apps, turn on your iPad, and touch the button for the AppStore, then search for the app by name.

 If you’re on Facebook, the Facebook app is a no-brainer: using the Facebook app on the iPad is much easier than using it on the web.
 Ditto for Twitter.
 Bloomberg has an excellent news app.
 Weather Channel.
 I swear by Flipboard.
 Skype works like a dream.

 If you’re a Windows user, the iPad works great with Windows, in spite of what people may tell you.
 I wrote two articles about getting iPad and Windows to work together with various apps, at Windows Secrets Newsletter.
-Look it up: http://bit.ly/r2Hwob and http://bit.ly/nqblsO.
+Look it up: https://bit.ly/r2Hwob and https://bit.ly/nqblsO.

 Those are the important apps for every iPad owner.
 Those of us who live in Phuket also have a handful of apps that work great.
 And they’re free.

 To start this guide to Phuket apps, I went to the Apple AppStore and searched for “Phuket.”
 Not exactly rocket science.